Airlines reopen lounges with new perks, more walk-ins from economy - NewsBreak

 Premium travel plummeted during the COVID-19 crisis, depriving airlines of higher-margin fares.
 But with traffic rebounding in certain regions and U.S.-bound travel set to reopen on Nov 8, lounges are a crucial weapon in airlines’ post-crisis strategies for retaining their more profitable clients.

-Air France (AIRF.PA) has inaugurated a 3,000-square-metre temple to French design in one of its main terminals at Paris Charles de Gaulle.
-Dubai's Emirates (EMIRA.UL) and Air Canada (AC.TO) both plan upgrades to lounge dining and service.
+Air France has inaugurated a 3,000-square-metre temple to French design in one of its main terminals at Paris Charles de Gaulle.
+Dubai’s Emirates and Air Canada both plan upgrades to lounge dining and service.

 “A lot of the narrative around 2022 is really going to be around that food program, how we serve our customers and elevating that aspect of the experience,” said Mats Winter, director of product for Canada’s largest carrier.